-4 And he came to Nazareth, and, as his custom was, he went into the synagogue on the Sabbath day, and began to preach to them.
-And he sat down, and the eyes of all who were in the synagogue, were fastened on him.
-And he began to speak to them.
-And all bare him witness, and wondered at the gracious words which proceeded out of his mouth.
+2 And he came to Nazareth, and went into the synagogue on the Sabbath day, and sat down.
+And he began to speak to them, and all wondered at the words which proceeded out of his mouth.
 And he said unto them, You will surely say unto me this proverb, Physician, heal yourself: whatsoever we have heard done in Capernaum, do also here in your country.
 But I tell you of a truth, many widows were in Israel in the days of Elijah, when the heaven was shut up three years and six months, when great famine was throughout all the land; but unto none of them was Elias sent, save unto Sarepta, a city of Sidon, unto a woman that was a widow.
 And many lepers were in Israel in the time of Elisha the prophet; and none of them was cleansed, saving Naaman the Syrian.
-And they were all filled with wrath in the synagogue, when they heard these things, and rose up, and thrust him out of the city, and led him unto the brow of the hill whereon their city was built, that they might cast him down headlong.
-But he passing through the midst of them went his way to Capernaum.
+And they were all filled with wrath in the synagogue, and rose up, and thrust him out of the city, and led him unto the brow of the hill whereon their city was built, that they might cast him down headlong.
+But he passing through the midst of them went his way.